 Virginia Symphony Orchestra Chorus

-The 2018-2019 season marks the 29th anniversary of the Virginia Symphony Chorus, and its twenty-second under the direction of Chorus Master Robert Shoup.
+The 2019-2020 season marks the 30th anniversary of the Virginia Symphony Chorus, and its twenty-third under the direction of Chorus Master Robert Shoup.
 In addition to regular appearances with the Virginia Symphony Orchestra, the chorus has performed outside Hampton Roads to remarkable acclaim.
 Under the baton of Mr. Shoup, the Chorus has traveled to sold-out houses as far afield as Prague, Vienna, Berlin, Leipzig, Munich, Salzburg and closer to home at the Kennedy Center in Washington, D.C.
 The Chorus has appeared twice at the Breckenridge Music Festival in Colorado, was an integral part of the 400th anniversary of Jamestown Celebration, and in 2010 was the featured chorus of the critically-acclaimed Virginia Arts Festival performance of Leonard Bernstein’s Mass.
 In 2012, the Chorus was a key participant with the Virginia Arts Festival presentation of Mahler’s 8th Symphony.
 Most recently, an acclaimed performance of Stravinsky’s Les Noces was presented in Norfolk, in May of 2013.
 The VSO Chorus is currently in the beginning stages of planning an exciting concert tour to Northern Ireland during the summer of 2021.